afandisiregar/wisataku/README.md

 follow belom intrusctions :

-- Git clone form the repo
+- Git clone from the repo
 - npm install
 - please wait installing process
 - And then npm run serve